mo-sangha/book/main.typ

   [
     Drafting notes:

-    - Sections #todo[in this color] are still in need of development.
+    - Sections #todo[in this color] are still in development.
+    - Sections #approval[in this color] need review by Dawai.
-    - Sections #approved[in this color] have been explicitly approved by Dawai.
+    - Sections in this color have been explicitly approved by Dawai.

     #outline(
       title: [Table of Contents],